flowerwallpaper/java-modules/levels/Level0/Module0/src/_03_print_and_popups/_1_greeter/README.md

 ## Steps:

 1. Create a new class called Greeter.
 2. Add a main method.
-Eclipse has a helpful schortcut - main
+Eclipse has a helpful shortcut - main
 3. Print "Hello World!" to the console.
-Eclipse has a helpful schortcut - syso
+Eclipse has a helpful shortcut - syso
 4. Now ask the user for their name.
 The code looks like this:
 ```